-- (a) The Proponent must report on test results and observations at the completion of each hold point and at the conclusion of an inter-network test, and provide that report to AEMO and each Affected TNSP prior to the confirmation of new network limits and their approval for service by AEMO. - (b) The post-test report must include: - (i) a description of each component of the test performed; - the test results and comparison with computer modelling relied upon for the production of the test regime; - (iii) the new safe network limits verified by the test for power system security; and - (iv) a description of any including issues encountered during testing and recommendations a description of any including issues encountered during testing and recommendations a description of any including issues encountered during testing and recommendations - (c) As an outcome of testing, validated network and dynamic data should be provided to AEMO for integration into operational systems.
+- (a) The Proponent must report on test results and observations at the completion of each hold point and at the conclusion of an inter-network test, and provide that report to AEMO and each Affected TNSP prior to the confirmation of new network limits and their approval for service by AEMO. - (b) The post-test report must include:

+- (i) a description of each component of the test performed; - (ii) the test results and comparison with computer modelling relied upon for the production of the test regime; - (iii) the new safe network limits verified by the test for power system security; and - (iv) a description of any including issues encountered during testing and recommendations for future testing activities. - (c) As an outcome of testing, validated network and dynamic data should be provided to AEMO for integration into operational systems.